Cleaning a Flooded Basement: How to Clean and Dry a Flooded Basement

 Dry Out the Area

 It is not enough to simply remove standing water when you are dealing with a flooded basement.
 When water enters your home, it increases humidity levels.
 High humidity leaves make the space ripe for mold growth to develop.
-The longer the air remains humid, the more susceptible the space is for mold growth.
+The longer the air remains humid, the more susceptible the space is to mold growth.
 With this in mind, you must develop a strategy for dehumidifying the air.
 Professionals will use powerful dehumidifying fans to accomplish this goal.
 If you are taking a do-it-yourself approach to dehumidifying your space, you may rent or purchase similar equipment for your space.
 These fans may need to operate for several days in some cases.
 You generally need to have a measuring device available to check the humidity level in the air.
 Ensure that the humidity level has dropped to a reasonable level before you remove the fans and begin repairing the damage.

 Repair the Water Damage